 The auditors, Magma Audit LLP, have indicated their willingness to continue in office.
 The Designated Trustees will propose a motion re-appointing the auditors at the Trustees AGM.

-The Trustees' Report, incorporating the Strategic Report, was approved by order of the Board of Trustees as the company directors, on 5 December 2017 and signed on the board's behalf by:
+The Trustees' report was approved by order of the Board of Trustees, as the company directors, on 13 December 2018 and signed on its behalf by:

 Steve Goddard Chair of Trustees Elliot Howles Headteacher / Accounting Officer